 - Other finance subjects not covered elsewhere including technical analysis

-Management Practice is taught by two MBA teachers and an essential part of getting the most out of the MFin projects.
+Management Practice is an essential part of getting the most out of the MFin projects.
 The course focuses on three principal areas: yourself, others, and the interaction between the two.
 In your working career you need to be able to work with and through others.
 This requires an understanding of how our actions and perceptions shape social situations.
 The Management Practice course serves as a starting point for this process by providing loose models and frameworks with which you can structure your observations.
 It should be understood that this is not a recipe for how to 'do' management but rather like all models it attempts to capture some element of reality, albeit with a sizeable error term.
 The course involves a series of readings and activities to help develop an understanding of self and others as well as a reflective approach to learning the practice of management.

 Experience shows that few students are effective in teamwork and these sessions in Michaelmas and Lent are important for improving team awareness and skills.

-Course Leaders: Dr Simon Learmount and Dr Ben Hardy
+Course Leader: Dr Ben Hardy

 Financial Modelling Workshops